Simbs38/CardGenerator/OutPut/README.md

 # Card Results

 From the given input files, the following cards were generated.
+The number of cards generated is the same as rows filled in in the Data file.

 ## Event Cards